Brugia malayi: Hygiene

 Secondary bacterial infection is often observed with lymphatic filariasis.
 Rigorous hygiene practices, including washing with soap and water daily and disinfecting wounds can help heal infected surfaces, and slow and potentially reverse existing tissue damage.
 Promoting hygiene is essential for lymphatic filariasis patients given the compromised immune and damaged lymphatic systems and can help prevent suffering and disability.

+Preventative chemotherapy

+The World Health Organization (WHO) recommends preventive chemotherapy as a key strategy to eliminate lymphatic filariasis.
+This involves mass drug administration (MDA), where entire at-risk populations are treated annually with safe medicine combinations.
+The medicines used in MDA are primarily effective against the microfilariae, the immature larvae of the parasite, and have limited effects on the adult worms.